 Decibels, dB vs dBA: the basics

-Noise is reported in decibels (dB), a logarithmic scale.
-Most appliance manufacturers use dBA — an A-weighted dB value that approximates how humans perceive sound (mids emphasized, very low frequencies down‑weighted).
-A small numeric change is meaningful: +3 dB is roughly a noticeable increase; +10 dB sounds about twice as loud to your ear.
+Noise is reported in decibels, a logarithmic scale.
+Most appliance manufacturers use dBA — an A-weighted value that approximates how humans perceive sound, emphasizing mid-range frequencies while down-weighting very low ones.
+A small numeric change is meaningful: an increase of 3 dBA is noticeably louder, while 10 dBA sounds roughly twice as loud to the human ear.
+This is why even a few decibels can separate a truly quiet dishwasher from a disruptive one.

 Common test conditions that change the number